 Dear Mr. Smith:

-Dr. Professor at Marquette University recommended that I contact you to learn more about careers in banking and working at ABC Bank.
+Dr. Smith at Marquette University recommended that I contact you to learn more about careers in banking and working at ABC Bank.
 I am a junior studying finance and interested in learning more about career paths within banking.
-I would appreciate 20-30 minutes of your time to talk about your career path and experience with ABC Bank.
-I would also appreciate any suggestions you could share as I look for a summer internship.
+Would it be possible to connect for 20-30 minutes to discuss your career path and experience with ABC Bank?
+I would also appreciate any suggestions you could share as I apply for summer internships.

-If there is a time that works for you in the upcoming weeks, I would be happy to call you or meet you at the ABC Bank Milwaukee branch.
+If there is a time that works for you in the upcoming weeks, I would be happy to call you or meet you at a coffee shop near the ABC Bank Milwaukee branch.
 I will look forward to hearing from you and will contact you next week to follow up.